aaalexandriaaa/haunt-count/README.md

 # Scare Count
-A React App to track how many times The Haunting of Bly Manor scares you.
+A React App to track how many times I'm scared.
 I made this app while watching the first episode of Netflix's The Haunting of Bly Manor.

 <!-- https://scare-count.herokuapp.com -->